 Read more: What Is the Hardest Language to Learn?

-Visit the coast of in Shanghai, Zhejiang Province or the southern half of Jiangsu Province and you’re likely to hear people speaking Wu rather than Mandarin.
+Visit the coast of Shanghai, Zhejiang Province, or the southern half of Jiangsu Province and you’re likely to hear people speaking Wu rather than Mandarin.
 This dialect has around 82 million speakers in total, making it nearly as widely spoken as Cantonese.

 Around 63 million people speak Jin Chinese, mainly in northern China.
 It is a source of much debate among linguists, with some believing it to be a dialect of Mandarin and others seeing it as a separate (though closely related) language.

 Min Chinese has around 30 million speakers.
 It is actually a broad grouping of Sintic languages, which are used in Fujian province, Leizhou peninsula, Hainan, Chaoshan, Zhongshan, southern Wenzhou, Zhoushan archipelago, and Taiwan.

 Hakka includes a number of distinct varieties and dialects, which collectively have around 44 million speakers.
 It is spoken by the Hakka people in Southern China, Taiwan, Hong Kong, and Macau, as well as by the Hakka diaspora more widely across East and Southeast Asia and beyond.

 Also known as Huanese, Xiang Chinese is spoken mainly in Southern China’s Huan province.
 It has around 38 million native speakers and is mutually intelligible with Mandarin.